 A great way of approaching going paperless, is looking at all the benefits the company as a whole, not only HR, would get from it:

-If these benefits sound good to you, get started with paperless HR by taking the following steps:
+If these benefits sound good to you, learn how to go paperless in your HR departmen by taking the following steps:

 1. Utilize electronic signatures